Abhra0404/Epoch/README.md

 ## Contributing

-Epoch is intended to become an open and continuously improving knowledge platform.
+**epoch** is intended to become an open and continuously improving knowledge platform.

 Contributions can eventually include: